pingcap/docs/tidb-cloud/data-service-overview.md

 - Access the database of your TiDB cluster directly from a mobile or web application.
 - Use serverless edge functions to call endpoints and avoid scalability issues caused by database connection pooling.
 - Integrate TiDB Cloud with data visualization projects by using Data Service as a data source.
 This avoids exposing your database connection username and password, making your API more secure and easier to use.
-- Connect to your database from an environment that is not supported by a MySQL driver.
+- Connect to your database from an environment that the MySQL interface does not support.
 This provides more flexibility and options for you to access data.

 ## What's next